 The long term vision for the legacy of the London 2012 Olympic and Paralympic Games was published on 13 February 2014.

-The Games are forecast to generate £13 billion for the UK economy over 4 years.
-With the GLA, we are working to make the most of the trade and investment opportunities arising from the London 2012 Games.
+The Games have generated £14.2 billion of trade and investment benefits for the UK economy in the first two years since London 2012.
+With the GLA, the government is working to make the most of the trade and investment opportunities arising from the London 2012 Games.

 Read more about the economic legacy.